 As a congregation we are deeply involved in local, community, national, and worldwide outreach.

 *We also offer a printable Chaffee County Community Resource list available by clicking here.
 Another source for community resources is Chaffee Resources at chaffeeresources.com.
-Please click here for a link to their site.
+Please click here to go to their site.

 Examples of our direct involvements are: